Dubai detectives to get Google Glass to fight crime

 The spokesman confirmed a report in Dubai's 7 Days newspaper that software developed by Dubai police would enable a connection between the wearer and a database of wanted people.

-Once the device "recognized" a suspect based on a face print, it would alert the officer wearing the gadget.
+Once the device "recognised" a suspect based on a face print, it would alert the officer wearing the gadget.

 The gadget would be used in a first phase to combat traffic violations and track vehicles suspected of involvement in motoring offences.
 A second phase would see the technology rolled out to detectives, the spokesman said.